OMEGA’S PROUD OLYMPIC GAMES TIMEKEEPING LEGACY

-On 27 occasions since 1932, OMEGA has fulfilled the role of Official Timekeeper at the Olympic Games.
-From the start line to the scoreboard, we have been in charge of every second in every event.
+On 28 occasions since 1932, OMEGA has fulfilled the role of Official Timekeeper at the Olympic Games.
+More recently, we have also taken on the same timekeeping duties at the Paralympic Games.
+In all events, from the start line to the finish, we are proud to be in charge of every second in every event.
 What a challenge.
 What an honour!

 A lone Swiss watchmaker arrived in Los Angeles in 1932 with 30 split-second chronographs.
 Now, a team of timekeeping professionals is supported by up to 450 tons of equipment but the goal remains the same: to deliver flawless timing to the world’s finest competitors.